Skip to main contentSkip to navigation

 Affected drives: ADATA SU800, HP S700, Team Group SSDs, Crucial BX500.

 Samsung NVMe controllers implement hardware AES-256 encryption with the media encryption key bound to the controller silicon.
-PC-3000 has limited support for these controllers and cannot perform firmware-level FTL reconstruction on Elpis or Pascal.
+Rossmann does not currently offer in-lab firmware recovery for modern Samsung in-house controllers (Elpis, Pascal).
 If a power surge damages the PMIC or voltage regulators, board-level microsoldering to restore the power delivery circuit is the only viable recovery path.
 The original controller must boot and decrypt the NAND itself.

 Affected drives: Samsung 980 Pro, 990 Pro, 970 EVO Plus.